 The Spicy Artichoke Dip served with toasted bread (GF available) is simply fantastic: creamy and almost identical in taste to the traditional dairy version.
 The East Side Nachos (tortilla chips, homemade queso, avocado, tomatoes, and jalapenos) is another must try.

 In addition, the Caesar Salad (featuring a creamy nutty dressing and GF croutons) stacks up very well in comparison to its' gluten and dairy loaded version.
 As this dish is always off limits, it is definitely worthy of a try.

 Everything on the menu is surprisingly moderately priced and serving sizes are rather large.
 Counter Culture uses as much organic and local produce as possible, so their ability to keep prices so low is really impressive.

 Menu items are marked as to whether or not they contain gluten or soy, which is very helpful for those with food intolerances and allergies.
 Most of the menu can be made gluten-free, and is conveniently marked as to whether a GF version is available.

 Staff is helpful with any questions you may have concerning the menu or specific ingredients.
 They are very patient and do not rush you whatsoever to order or leave the restaurant.
 Any substitutions you wish to make are gladly accepted.

 The dining room is really unique with a bold blue color pattern and unique art.
 On nice days, you can sit outside and enjoy the lovely patio.
 Sitting out on the patio on a mild summer day is a nice experience as it is quiet, shady, and relaxing.

 Counter Culture is one of the best choices in Austin for vegans and gluten-free diners.
-The abundant menu of creative dishes, affordable prices, cozy outdoor seating, and laid-back atmosphere easily make it one of the top picks for the casual vegan or gluten-free diner.
+The diverse menu of creative dishes, affordable pricing, cozy outdoor patio, and laid-back atmosphere easily make it one of the top picks for the casual vegan and/or gluten-free diner.